AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ### Import/export exclusions

-Another useful feature is the import/export of exclusion lists.
-This way you can import/share exclusion lists from/to other devices.
+Another useful feature is the import and export of exclusion lists.
+This way you can share exclusion lists from and to other devices.

 You can do it in four steps:

-1. Open AdGuard VPN on the device (or in the browser in case of AdGuard VPN browser extension) from where you want to export your lists of exclusions.
+1. Open AdGuard VPN on the device from where you want to export your lists of exclusions.
 Find the appropriate section and click the *Export* button.
 The `exclusions.zip` archive will be downloaded.

 2. There are two `.txt` files inside the archive, one for each of General and Selective lists.
 Add more exclusions to them, delete the existing ones, rename files (but more on this later), or just leave the archive with files as is.

-3. When transferring between different devices, don't forget to send the `.zip` file to the device for import.
+3. When transferring between different devices, don’t forget to send the `.zip` file to the device for import.
 For example, if you import exclusion lists from your iOS device to your Mac, make sure to send the `.zip` file to your Mac beforehand.

 4. Open AdGuard VPN on the device where you want to import the archive with the ready lists of exclusions.
 Find the appropriate section, click the *Import* button and select the archive.